 With some elastic cord and letter beads, kids can make a custom bracelet or keychain that says “DAD,” “PAPA,” or even a nickname.

-- For older kids, try using faux leather or wooden beads.
+• For older kids, try faux-leather or wooden beads.

-FAQ – DIY Father’s Day Crafts for Kids
+FAQs: Easy Father’s Day Crafts Kids Can Make

 What is an easy DIY Father’s Day gift for toddlers to make?